Pincer-org/Pincer/docs/README.md

     ⚙️ <i> Didn't work?</i>
 </summary>

-Depending on your python installation, you might need to use one of the following:
+Depending on your Python installation, you might need to use one of the following:

-- pip isn't in the path but python is
+- Python is not in PATH

     ```sh
+    path/to/python.exe -m pip install pincer
+    ```

+- Python is in PATH but pip is not

+    ```sh
     python -m pip install pincer
     ```

-- Unix system can use pip3/python3 command
+- Unix systems can use pip3/python3 commands

     ```sh
     pip3 install pincer